 Welcome to The Garden Grazer!

-Hello, I'm Kaitlin and thanks for stopping by.
 Sharing plant-based food is one of my greatest joys and my hope is to spark your excitement too - with easy, approachable vegan recipes that are packed with enough flavor to please both herbivores and carnivores alike.
-And because it brightens my day (hopefully yours too) I especially like creating dishes with as much color as possible.
+And because it brightens my day (hopefully yours too) I especially enjoy creating dishes with as much color as possible.

 One of my favorite parts of having this website is connecting with people.
 I genuinely enjoy hearing from you - seeing what you're cooking up, your thoughts, travels, what books you're reading, and what inspires you.
 Join me to keep in touch:

-I love reading, puzzles, music, animals, nature (especially Yellowstone & mountains), loose leaf tea & matcha, exploring this beautiful Earth, and doing my best to live consciously and compassionately.
+I love reading, puzzles, music, animals, nature (especially mountains and the Yellowstone area), exploring this beautiful Earth, and doing my best to live consciously and compassionately.

 Here I am planting seeds with my grandma in our garden (early 1990s in Michigan):